Hhbecker/Hhbecker/README.md

 - 👋 Hi, I’m @Hhbecker
-- 🌎 I'm a recent George Washington University graduate interested in connections between genetic and human developed code.
+- 🌎 A recent George Washington University graduate interested in connections between genetic and human developed code.
 - 🚀 Thanks for stopping by!

 <!---